Gravity versus astrophysics in black hole images and photon rings: Equatorial emissions and spherically symmetric

-Finally, we choose $b_1=0$, again for simplicity purposes and because its variation has a very limited effect on the image, as shown in Section \hyperref[sec:analysis]{6} and Appendix \hyperref[app:parameters]{C}.
-Then, we can study the effect on the images of the only unconstrained parameters $a_1$ and $\epsilon$ that we will make vary independently, specifically fixing the other one to zero, in their theoretically-allowed\footnote{The outermost horizon is located at $r=r_\mathrm{H}$ and no larger roots of $g_{rr}^{-1}=N^2(r)$ should exist \citep{kocherlakota2022distinguishing}.} ranges and taking `small', in the sense of the following right inequality\footnote{This does not imply that the deviations are physically small.}, parametric deviations \citep{kocherlakota2020accurate}:
+Finally, we chose $b_1=0$, again for simplicity purposes and because its variation has a very limited effect on the image, as shown in Section \hyperref[sec:analysis]{6} and Appendix \hyperref[app:parameters]{C}.
+We could then study the effect on the images of the only unconstrained parameters, $a_1$ and $\epsilon$, which we made vary independently by setting the other parameter to zero.
+We chose them in their theoretically allowed\footnote{The outermost horizon is located at $r=r_\mathrm{H}$ and no larger roots of $g_{rr}^{-1}=N^2(r)$ should exist \citep{kocherlakota2022distinguishing}.} ranges and took `small', in the sense of the following right inequality,\footnote{This does not imply that the deviations are physically small.} parametric deviations \citep{kocherlakota2020accurate}: